Mel Tucker: NFL

 In 2005, Tucker entered the National Football League (NFL) with the Cleveland Browns.
 He coached defensive backs from 2005 to 2007 and was promoted to defensive coordinator in the 2008 season following the firing of Todd Grantham.
-Under Tucker, Cleveland consistently ranked fifth in the league, with the defense making 23 interceptions.
+Under Tucker, Cleveland ranked fifth in the league, with the defense making 23 interceptions.
 After the firing of Browns' head coach Romeo Crennel, Tucker was replaced by Rob Ryan.

 In 2009, Tucker was hired by the Jacksonville Jaguars as their defensive coordinator, replacing Gregg Williams.
 In the 2011 season, head coach Jack Del Rio put Tucker in charge of defensive play-calling, and the team quickly became the fourth highest rated in the NFL.
 On November 29, 2011, Tucker was named Jacksonville's interim head coach following the firing of Del Rio.
 He coached the final five games of the season, posting a 2–3 record.
 His first win as a head coach on week 14, a 41–14 victory over the Tampa Bay Buccaneers.
 Jacksonville hired Atlanta Falcons' offensive coordinator Mike Mularkey as the new permanent head coach; Mularkey retained Tucker as defensive coordinator with the additional title of assistant head coach.

 On January 18, 2013, Tucker was named defensive coordinator of the Chicago Bears.
 Following one of the worst defensive seasons in Bears' history in 2013, Tucker was criticized by the media.
 As a result, the team fired two of Tucker's assistant coaches, linebackers coach Tim Tibesar and defensive line coach Mike Phair.
 The Bears replaced them with Paul Pasqualoni as defensive line coach and Reggie Herring as linebackers coach.

 On January 20, 2015, following another record-setting low defensive season for the Bears in 2014, Tucker was replaced by former San Francisco 49ers defensive coordinator Vic Fangio, under new head coach John Fox.